seaflop/tmux-sessionizer/README.md

 ## To-do

+- Implement graceful exit if the user decides to not choose a directory in the fzf.
 - Add more robust session renaming when encountering sessions that have the same name.
 Currently only renaming the new session without renaming the old matched session.